Semiconductor Industry Analysts

 04China's Semiconductor Capacity Expansion

 China is rapidly expanding domestic semiconductor manufacturing capacity.
 While advanced nodes remain limited, industry estimates suggest that 7nm production capacity could reach approximately 35,000 wafers per month by 2026.
+For design teams evaluating SMIC, Hua Hong, or HHGrace for mature-node tapeouts, shuttle availability and foundry submission requirements differ significantly from TSMC or GlobalFoundries — coordination and process-specific backend knowledge matter.

 • AI Accelerators